wikid24/ffxiv_mmd_tools_helper/manual_guide/README.md

 #### Change Rotation Mode

-Used to change the rotation mode of the facial expession's pose bones.
-By default, all pose bones are rotated in quaternion (XYZ+W), which makes it very difficult when manually modify a pose bone.
-By changing rotation mode to 'XYZ Euler', it is much easier when manually adjusting the pose bones in order to make your own bone morphs / facial expressions, or when adjusting the ones that come built into this plugin.
+Change the rotation mode of the facial pose bones.
+By default, all pose bones are rotated in quaternion (XYZ+W), which is very difficult to work with.
+By changing rotation mode to 'XYZ Euler', it becomes much easier to manually adjust the pose bones, in order to make your own bone morphs / facial expressions, or when adjusting the ones that come built into this plugin.

 ## Skirt